juliebro/orca-sightings-api/docs/reference/users/users-delete.md

 # `DELETE /users`: delete a user by ID

-Delete a user by ID.
+Deletes a user by ID.

 Also see: